Hairstyles For Women With Thinning Hair

 Cut: Long Layers + Bangs

-Just like The Lob, layers naturally volumize limp hair strands even in long locks.
+Just like The Lob, layers naturally volumise limp hair strands even in long locks.
 Bangs can compliment thin hair, but only if they’re not heavy or blunt.
 Ask for light and feathered with a soft edge when you instruct your stylist to really pull off the look.

 This cut requires a little more commitment as bangs tend to need restyling every day.
 You can simply wet the fringe and give it a give towel or blow dry with a round brush to get that quick lift.

-If you’re one for dye and experimenting with color, balayage and ombre can work for you!
+If you’re one for dye and experimenting with colour, balayage and ombre can work for you!
 This dyeing technique gives thinner and finer hair the illusion of having volume.
 By leaving the roots darker and the ends lighter, the hair looks thicker and it also tricks the observer into thinking there’s more hair too!

 Try Cel’s hypoallergenic Microstem Shampoo & Conditioner.
 As well as strengthening hair and promoting new growth, it’s suitable for all hair types, including dyed hair, and protects each hair strand from day-to-day damage.